cenk1cenk2/docker-node-fnm/README.md

   restart_wait: 3 # wait before restarting the service, if crashed
   enable: true # enables or disables a service
   before: false # a command to run before the task, can be an array of commands or false
-  log: # logs can be an enum of default, fatal, error, warn, info, debug, trace
+  log: # logs can be an enum of 0, fatal, error, warn, info, debug, trace
-    stdout: default
+    stdout: info
-    stderr: default
+    stderr: warn
     lifetime: debug
-  load_dotenv: true # if the flag is set, this will load the .env file in the service.cwd
   command: pnpm run dev:start # default command to run
   sync: false # this will run the sync flagged services first and one-by-one with the sync_wait and run the others afterwards
   run_once: false # run the service once and do not try to restart